-An mxAlgebra function is used to construct an expression for the expected covariance algebra.
-The first argument is the algebra expression that will be evaluated by the numerical optimizer.
-The matrix operations and functions that are permitted in an MxAlgebra expression are listed in the help for the mxAlgebra function (?mxAlgebra).
+An mxAlgebra function is used to construct an expression for any algebra, i.e. the expected covariance algebra.
+The first argument (expression) is the algebra expression that will be evaluated by the numerical optimizer.
+The matrix operations and functions that are permitted in an MxAlgebra expression are listed in the help for the mxAlgebra function (obtained by ?mxAlgebra).
 The algebra expression refers to entities according to their names.